mrash/psad/README.md

 NOTE: Since psad relies on iptables to generate appropriate log messages for unauthorized packets, psad is only as good as the logging rules included in the iptables ruleset.
+Hence if your firewall is not configured to log packets, then psad will NOT detect port scans or anything else.
 Usually the best way setup the firewall is with default "drop and log" rules at the end of the ruleset, and include rules above this last rule that only allow traffic that should be allowed through.
-Upon execution, the psad daemon will attempt to ascertain whether or not such a default deny rule exists, and will warn the administrator if it doesn't.
+Upon execution, the psad daemon will attempt to ascertain whether or not such a default deny rule exists, and will warn the user if not.
 See the FW_EXAMPLE_RULES file for example firewall rulesets that are compatible with psad.

 Additionally, extensive coverage of psad is included in the book "Linux
 Firewalls: Attack Detection and Response" published by No Starch Press, and a